 - It’s easy to get around Oslo.
-There’s a train that runs directly from the airport to the center of town, making Oslo a great city for long layovers or as a jumping off point for a route through Europe.
-Once in town, you can get most places on foot.
+There’s a train that runs directly from the airport to the center of town, where you can get most places on foot.
 However, if there is anywhere farther you’d like to go, Oslo’s public transit system includes buses, trams, and ferries.
 (If you purchase an Oslo Pass, you can ride public transit in some areas for free.)

 - If you end up staying the night in Oslo, get an AirBnB room in a host’s home.
 I have mixed feelings about home rental services and the effect it can have on tourist destinations, but in Oslo, renting a room in a host’s home is a great option.
 In this expensive city, it’s a way to save money while supporting a local.
 Plus, this usually gives you an opportunity to talk with your host and find out all about the city.

 —Of course, there’s so much more to see in Oslo and throughout Norway.
 However, when your itinerary allows for any time in Oslo, you should take it, even if it’s just for an afternoon.
 The pleasant town, marvelous scenery, and friendly locals will have you feeling right at home, not matter your length of stay.
 Skål!